Skip to contents

 To aid users in improving their intuition about what different models predict for observed data given a certain parameter set, the bmm package also includes density and random generation function for all implemented models.

 These function provide an easy way to see what a model predicts for data given a certain set of parameters.
 For example you can easily plot the probability density function of the data for the Interference Measurement model using the dimm function.
 In similar fashion the random generation function included for each model, generates random data based on a set of data generating parameters.
 For the IMM, you can use rimm to generate data given a set of parameters.
-Plotting the random data against the density illustrates that the data follows the theoretically implied density.
+Here is an example of how to use these functions.
+We are ploting a histogram of randomly generated data from the IMM with a setsize of four, and overlaying the probability density function of the model:

 library(ggplot2)